LSEG-API-Samples/Article.EMA.CSharp.VSCode_Howto/README.md

 ### .NET SDK

-Firstly, you need .NET 6 SDK.
+Firstly, you need .NET 6 SDK for this project.
 You can download the SDK based on your system from [Microsoft .NET 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) website.

 Please check [How to check that .NET is already installed](https://learn.microsoft.com/en-us/dotnet/core/install/how-to-detect-installed-versions) to verify installed .NET versions on your machine.

+**Note**: Please check the RTSDK C# versions and .NET versions supported from the [API Compatibility Matrix](https://developers.lseg.com/en/api-catalog/real-time-opnsrc/rt-sdk-csharp/documentation#api-compatibility-matrix) document.

 ### Visual Studio Code